-Hard Rock International Announces Global Partnership With The Coca-Cola Company
+Hard Rock International Announces Global Partnership with the Coca-Cola Company

 Coca-Cola Products to Make their Debut in Hard Rock Cafe® Locations Worldwide in 2020

-HOLLYWOOD, Fla., Dec.
-19, 2019 /PRNewswire/ -- Hard Rock International, one of the world's most iconic dining, entertainment and hospitality brands, and The Coca-Cola Company (NYSE: KO), the world's leading total beverage company, today announced a partnership that will introduce Coca-Cola's brand portfolio to Hard Rock Cafe® locations worldwide beginning in 2020.
+Hollywood, FL (RestaurantNews.com) Hard Rock International, one of the world’s most iconic dining, entertainment and hospitality brands, and The Coca-Cola Company (NYSE: KO), the world’s leading total beverage company, has announced a partnership that will introduce Coca-Cola’s brand portfolio to Hard Rock Cafe® locations worldwide beginning in 2020.

 The announcement was officially made to a group of Hard Rock® and Coca-Cola executives and partners on Dec.
 18 at the newly remodeled Hard Rock Cafe Atlanta, which features a brand-new bar, an expanded entry leading to the renowned velvet walkway into the Cafe and other improvements to fixtures throughout the venue.
 As part of the celebration, Stephen K. Judge, President of Cafe Operations for Hard Rock International, Wes Brand, General Manager of Hard Rock Cafe Atlanta and Kathleen Ciaramello, President, Foodservice and On-Premise for Coca-Cola North America, came together for Hard Rock’s iconic Guitar Smash and Coca-Cola’s signature Coke Toast to unite the two globally recognized brands.